TejasVarute/Notes/Fast API.md

 ### .
 Header Parameters

-- In order to read the values of an **HTTP header** that is a part of the client request, import the Header object from the FastAPI library, and declare a paramter of Header type in the operattion function definition.
-The name of the paramter should match with the HTTP header converted in `camel_case`.
+- In order to read the values of an **HTTP header** that is a part of the client request, import the Header object from the FastAPI library, and declare a parameter of Header type in the operation function definition.
+The name of the parameter should match with the HTTP header converted in `camel_case`.
 - Eg.

 ```python